liyanasahir/liyanasahir.github.io/_posts/2020-04-02-the-godmothers.md

 *The Godmothers Talk: Virtual Conference on Personal Branding & Building a Personal Website*

 We kicked off the conference on March 4th through an instagram live where I interviewed [Ruby](https://www.linkedin.com/in/rubypeethambaran/), one of the godmothers.
 It was a fun session where we discussed her [blog post](https://thegirlwrites.in/personal-branding/#comments) and talked about the importance of owning your narrative.
 My favorite of the conference sessions might be the one with Annie, titled ‘Career Lessons’.
 It’s a candid conversation between Arya and Annie where they share personal anecdotes and uncover their learnings in their respective careers, while answering the underlying question: “How will women break the glass ceilings if they are still trying to fit into the glass slippers?”

-And yes, I got to speak too - a small tutorial on three ways you can build your personal website without coding.
-It was very satisfying to see it all came together.
-If you'd like to take a look, all the sessions of the conference have been documented on the [Godmothers website](https://sites.google.com/aryamurali.com/godmothers/virtual-conference-sessions).

 ***